Sustainable Home Vegetable Gardening

 Take your vegetable garden to the next level!

-This extended learning series offers four classes of hands-on, brains-on training.
+This is the final lecture in this year's extended learning series which offered four classes of hands-on, brains-on training.
 MCBG Lead Gardener Jaime Jensen teaches the essential skills to develop a strong vegetable garden for years to come.
 Learn about soil preparation, garden planning, propagation, and harvesting techniques.
-Course workshops will demonstrate starting with seeds, composting, creating a thriving ecosystem in your own back yard, and fall vegetable gardening know-how.
-Each class will have a reading and lecture component as well as hands-on training… be prepared to get dirty!
+Course workshops will demonstrate starting with seeds, composting, creating a thriving ecosystem in your own back yard, and fall vegetable gardening know-how (see details below).
+This class will have a reading and lecture component as well as hands-on training… be prepared to get dirty!

 Jaime Jensen is a passionate advocate for backyard vegetable gardening, delicious fresh meals, food preservation, and health education.
 She has a taught food literacy to under-served urban youth and managed food production for a local farm-to-table garden and restaurant.
 She loves teaching and learning about all of the unique relationships that take place between plants, animals, insects, fungus, soil, minerals, water, air, and sunshine.
 When she is not in the garden, Jaime is cooking fresh, locally grown, organic meals, or illustrating books and painting murals.